Mike Fox (American football)

-Michael James Fox (born August 5, 1967) is a former American football defensive lineman.
-He was drafted by the New York Giants in the second round (51st overall) of the 1990 NFL draft.
-He played college football at West Virginia.
+Michael James Fox (born August 5, 1967) is an American former professional football player who was a defensive lineman in the National Football League (NFL).
+He was selected by the New York Giants in the second round (51st overall) of the 1990 NFL draft.
+He played college football for the West Virginia Mountaineers.

 He also played for the Carolina Panthers.

 College career

-In 1989, Fox finished the year with 10 sacks while playing defensive tackle - making him the only player at the time to generate 10 sacks from any position other than defensive end or linebacker.
+In 1989, Fox finished the year with 10 sacks while playing defensive tackle, making him the only player at the time to generate ten sacks from any position other than defensive end or linebacker.
 Fox had three multi-sack games, including the Syracuse game in which he recorded nine tackles, two sacks, and two tackles for a loss.
 Fox also finished with 71 tackles and the Gator Bowl MVP trophy.
 At the end of the 1989 season, he played for the East team in the East-West Shrine Game.
 He was also named to the Associated Press (AP) All-East first-team.